KhryptorGraphics/TriArbOps/README.md

 That's why you need to have at least a predefined amount (in USDT) of each currency you plan to trade.
 That said, you're also exposed to the risk of a crash of each of these currencies - choose them wisely.

-Here's a quick example:
+Here's a quick example:<br/>
-You have 10 USDT, XX ETH (equals to 10 USDT) & YY BTC (equals to 10 USDT).
+You have 10 USDT, XX ETH (equals to 10 USDT) & YY BTC (equals to 10 USDT).<br/>
-Now the script detects an arbitrage opportunity with earning of 0.1% and sends 3 order (almost concurrently).
+Now the script detects an arbitrage opportunity with earning of 0.1% and sends 3 order (almost concurrently).<br/>
-After these trades happened, you'll still have XX ETH and YY BTC, but 10.01 USDT - WOW it's magic!!!
+After these trades happened, you'll still have XX ETH and YY BTC, but 10.01 USDT - WOW it's magic!!!<br/>

 ## Why??